-- It means they agree with the decision they made to your Level 1 Appeal and will not change it.
-(This is called "upholding the decision."
-It is also called "turning down your appeal.") - The notice you get will tell you in writing what you can do if you wish to continue with the review process.
+- It means they agree with the decision we made to your Level 1 Appeal and will not change it. - The notice you get will tell you in writing what you can do if you wish to continue with the review process.
 It will give you the details about how to go on to the next level of appeal, which is handled by a judge.